php-compatible/.github/profile/README.md

 ## Our Mission

-"To help give developers an upgrade path, so that old PHP projects can be upgraded to the latest PHP standards with ease."
+"To help give developers an automated upgrade path, so that old PHP projects can be upgraded to the latest PHP standards with ease."

 <!--